U.S. helicopter armament subsystems: OH-13 Sioux and OH-23 Raven

-In service between 1960 and 1972, the XM1 consisted of two .30-caliber M37C machine guns mounted on the landing skids of either the OH-13 or OH-23 helicopter.
+In service between 1960 and 1972, the XM1 consisted of two .30-06 M37C machine guns mounted on the landing skids of either the OH-13 or OH-23 helicopter.
 These weapons were fixed forward, but flexible in elevation, with their ammunition (500 rounds per gun) stored externally.
 The XM1E1 was the product engineering design.
 What would appear to have been a variant of the XM1 system was used by UTTHCO on their HU-1As (later UH-1A) for a short period.